How To Apostille Documents in the Philippines: An Ultimate Guide to DFA Authentication

 By contrast, the Apostille certificate enables Filipinos to use their authenticated documents in any Apostille-contracting country without going through another consular authentication or legalization procedure.

-In other words, you only need to go to the DFA to get your documents authenticated.
+In other words, you only need to go to the DFA to authenticate your documents.
 There’s no longer a need to go to the Consular Office of your destination country, making the whole process easier, faster, and cheaper.

 Which Countries Accept the Apostille Certificate for Authenticated Documents?